Centre for Knowledge, Innovation, Technology and Enterprise

 Academic Profile

-I obtained a PhD at Lancaster University Management School on public policies for digital innovation in SMEs.
-My research has been awarded by the Institute of Small Business and Entrepreneurship (ISBE), and has been selected to be published in the special issue of world-top conferences -International Federation for Information Processing (IFIP) and Engage Higher Education Institutions (Engage HEI).
-I have developed an emerging portfolio of publications as a first author in high-impact/top-ranked journals -4* and 3* of the Association of Business Schools (ABS) classification- on disrupting themes affecting units of analysis, topics, theories and methodological approaches in whole research areas.
+I obtained a PhD at Lancaster University Management School on public policies for technology innovation in SMEs.
+My research has been awarded by the Institute of Small Business and Entrepreneurship (ISBE) and has been selected to be published in the special issue of world-top conferences -Engage Higher Education Institutions (Engage HEI) and International Federation for Information Processing (IFIP).
+I have developed an emerging portfolio of publications in high-impact/top-ranked journals of the Association of Business Schools (ABS) classification- on disrupting themes affecting units of analysis, topics, theories and methodological approaches in whole research areas.
 Also, my teaching has been consistently rated by the students as one of the best over the years in the Business School.
 Finally, I was director of the MSc in Digital Business programmes for 5.5 years with exceptional results in terms of programme design, recruitment, student satisfaction and employability.
 Prior to joining Newcastle University I worked as a senior lecturer at Canterbury Christ Church University Business School and research associate at Lancaster University Management School.

 Industry Profile